SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 with an implicitly unwrapped optional property on the other class.

-This enables both properties to be accessed directly (without optional unwrapping) once initialiation is complete, while still avoiding a reference cycle.
+This enables both properties to be accessed directly (without optional unwrapping) once initialization is complete, while still avoiding a reference cycle.
 This section shows you how to set up such a relationship.